Fantom-foundation/Sonic/README.md

 ### Launching a network

-Launching `sonicd` readonly (non-validator) node for network specified by the genesis file:
+Launching `sonicd` readonly (non-validator) node for the network specified by the genesis file:

 ```shell
 sonicd --datadir=<DB path>